-Container as a Service (CaaS) is an IT managed and secured application environment of infrastructure and content provided as a service (elastic and pay as you go, like the basic cloud principles), with no upfront infrastructure design, implementation and investment per project, where developers can build, test and deploy applications and IT operations can run, manage and monitor those applications in production.
+Container as a Service (CaaS) is an IT managed and secured application environment of infrastructure and content provided as a service (elastic and pay as you go, similar to the basic cloud principles), with no upfront infrastructure design, implementation and investment per project, where developers can (in a self-service way) build, test and deploy applications and IT operations can run, manage and monitor those applications in production.

-From its original principles, it is partially like Platform as a Service (PaaS) in that resources are provided "as a service" from a pool of resources.
+From its original principles, it is partially similar to Platform as a Service (PaaS) in the way that resources are provided "as a service" from a pool of resources.
 What's different in this case is that the unit of software is now measurable and based on containers.
 Images (per version) are immutable.

-In regards to host OS related updates, it usually is responsibility of the person/organization owning the container image to perform the updates; however, the service provider might also help to update the Linux/Windows kernel and Docker engine version at the host level.
+In regards host OS related updates, it usually can be responsibility of the person/organization owning the container image; however the service provider might also help to update the Linux/Windows kernel and Docker engine version at the host level.